 How to set up for the bicolor patterns in my 7-loop sampler braids:

-(many other patterns are possible—try other set-ups; single-color loops; and combining bicolor and single-color loops)
+Many other patterns are possible than just the ones I show—try other set-ups; single-color loops; and combining bicolor and single-color loops.

 The “Edge” pattern is an exception.
 With this set-up, the loops will return to the same color distribution on the fingers after each braiding cycle (4 loop transfers), so the “Edge” pattern repeat is only one cycle long.
 That makes it a good pattern to practice the braid with—you can error-check to make sure the color distribution is correct after each cycle, instead of counting 7 cycles before knowing if you’ve made a mistake.